UMAprotocol/UMIPs/Implementations/zodiac.md

 At the same time, a price request and price proposal are submitted to the Optimistic Oracle, including the timestamp, proposer, and ancillary data.
 These details are enough to find the event with the proposal ID.

-[NOTE: To make life easier for voters, we should prepend the ID to the ancillary data.
-Expect a UMIP update when this is implemented.]

 ```
 optimisticOracle.requestAndProposePriceFor(
     identifier,